- Download English FAQs

 Wrap it with a CANSA Wrap

-Individuals and volunteers can also create their own fundraising page – set up your online fundraising profile; write a short overview of what your aim is and why people should sponsor your project.
+Create your own online fundraising page – set up your online fundraising profile; write a short overview of what your aim is and why people should sponsor your project.
 Invite all your friends, colleagues, employees and family to your fundraising page and ask them to give donations.
-Keep your fundraising project alive with updates, photos and videos while tracking your progress.
+Keep your fundraising project alive by sharing updates, photos and videos, regularly, tracking your progress.

 There are various prizes available and will be given to the online Champions who raise the most.